-We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan. any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.

-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+There is no coinsurance. copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services in-network.

-Services that are covered for you What you must pay when you get these services Medicare Diabetes Prevention Program (MDPP) Beginning April 1, 2018, MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Medicare Diabetes Prevention Program (MDPP)

+Beginning April 1, 2018, MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.

 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

-There is no coinsurance, copayment, or deductible for the MDPP benefit.
-Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+There is no coinsurance. copayment, or deductible for the MDPP benefit in-network.

+Medicare Part B prescription drugs

+These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as (Epogen[®], Procrit[®], Epoetin Alfa, Aranesp[®], or Darbepoetin Alfa) Cost share is the same for in-network and out-of- network providers.
-Medicare Part B chemotherapy drugs and administration: 20% of the cost for Medicare-covered drugs and administration.
-Other Medicare Part B drugs and administration: 20% of the cost for Medicare-covered drugs and administration.
+Covered drugs include:

+- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as (Epogen®, Procrit®, Epoetin Alfa, Aranesp[®], or Darbepoetin Alfa)

+Medicare Part B chemotherapy drugs and administration:

+20% of the cost for Medicare-covered drugs and administration in-network.

+35% of the cost for Medicare-covered drugs and administration out-ofnetwork.